 211. Market Milk.
-Credit one and one-half hours.
+Three hours a week.
 Lecture periods, to be arranged.
 Dairy Building 222.
 Practice, by appointment.
 Dairy Building E 121.
-Professor Ross and Mr. ---.
+Professor Ross and Mr.

 This course includes the sanitary construction of dairy barns; score cards for dairy barns and market milk; food value of milk; standardizing milk and cream; legal standards for milk and cream; dairy utensils; the general production and handling of clean milk.